 The CRF Museum welcomes visitors of all walks of life to discover the surprising history of the Mohican area.
 Visitors may choose self-guided tours, or request a guide for their visit.
 Unless otherwise noticed, the museum is open year round.
 Walk-ins are welcome, however due to limited staff availability we encourage you to call ahead to ensure that we can accommodate your visit.

-*Open select weekends in the summer and during community events, including special hours during the Loudonville Free Street Fair.
+*The museum is open select weekends in the summer and during community events, including special hours during the Loudonville Free Street Fair.

 Parking: There is free street parking available on Wood Street.
 Please do not park in the staff lot behind the museum.